therealmko/Domoticz_Wifi_presence_checker/README.md

    "Model"                      -> Router model - not used a.t.m.
    "Purpose"                    -> Router purpose - not used a.t.m.
-   "Location"                   -> Router location - used to give location a meaningfull name "LocationIdx"                -> Router location Domoticz switch id - used to turn on/off switch in Domoticz "CommunityString"            -> Router SNMP communitystring (mandatory) "RequestString"              -> SNMP query string for value to be returned from router (mandatory)
+   "Location"                   -> Router location - used to give location a meaningfull name "LocationIdx"                -> Router location Domoticz switch id - used to turn on/off location (dummy) switch in Domoticz
+   "CommunityString"            -> Router SNMP communitystring (mandatory) "RequestString"              -> SNMP query string for value to be returned from router (mandatory)
   ```